shakna-israel/NecromancersApprentice/docs/003-Chapter-Three.md

 Kyle stared, "Wow...
 What better way to ruin what little respect the other mages have for us."

 Bracken rolled his eyes, "You don't understand at all, do you?
-The attitude of the aimimancer is that we are the ones with power.
+The attitude of the Aimimancer is that we are the ones with power.
 We don't care what others think, because we're stronger."

 Kyle frowned, "I'm not sure that is a healthy way to look at things."